fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 involved elementary intervals are nonnegative.
 In other words, we always assume that the cubical complex only contains elementary cubes from the set ``(\mathbb{R}_0^+)^d``.
-This allows for a simple encoding of elementary cubes via labels of a fixed length.
+This allows for a simple encoding of elementary cubes via labels of a fixed length, and without having to worry about the sign of an integer.

 To describe this, fix a dimension ``d`` of the ambient space.
 Then every elementary cube in ``(\mathbb{R}_0^+)^d`` has the following